 One of my favorite things to do on a Sunday is to drive out into the Welsh countryside and see what I can find.
 There’s nothing like coming over the crest of a hill and then…OMG!!…Something AMAZING!

 And there’s lots of that…OMG!…in Wales.
 It’s the things you amble upon that are the best.
 Like finding a garden to sit in out back of a country pub while you daydream and sip your beer.
-Or finding the book you’ve been searching for for ages in a tiny bookshop down a side street.
+Or finding the book you’ve been searching for ages in a tiny bookshop down a side street.
 Or having a sheep come up to you to eat out of your hand while you’re standing on the side of the road.
+There are so many fun things to do in Wales that you’ll be spoilt for choice.

-If you’re wondering…here are a few things to do when you’re in Wales that will make you want LOTS more…
+If you’re wondering…here are a few fun things to do in Wales that will make you want LOTS more…

 Ride a Train